BeipDev/BeipMU/Documentation/Mapping.md

 Mouse Wheel - Zooms in/out to the location of the cursor

-Middle Click - Pans the map
+Middle Click & Drag - Pans the map

-Smooth movement - If something snaps to the grid, holding down Control will disable snapping.
+Control - Smooth movement, if something snaps to the grid, holding down Control will disable snapping.

 Shift - Stickies an action, for example to create multiple rooms just hold shift while doing it and it'll stay in room create mode
+      - When resizing, sizes around center vs moving the point selected

-Note: The grid isn't a limit for anything, it simply draws around the bounds of your current rooms.
+Note: The grid isn't a limit for anything, it simply draws around the bounds of the map objects.
 You can draw rooms outside the grid bounds and drag them outside.
 The grid will then grow to fit whatever you do!
 It just exists to help align things, it can be disabled in the options.

+## Menu

+File -  open/save/save as/etc...

+  If PNG is chosen in Save As... it'll generate a PNG of the current map at the current scale

+Edit - All the typical goodies, undo/redo/cut/copy/paste/find/etc...

 ## Navigation Pane

 Clicking and dragging on anywhere that isn't a room will pan with the navigation actions

-### 📍 Push Pin (Set Current Room)
+### 📌 Push Pin (Set Current Room)

 Click on any room to set your current room